 One of our difficulties reading ancient scripture is that our assumptions lead us to read it as if it were written today, as modern journalistic history.
 I’m skimming a short book by John Widtsoe, in which he wisely says,

-Micah Micah is the name of nine different guys in the Old Testament.
-It’s the shortened form (nickname?) of Micaiah (“Who is like Yahweh?”) and Michael (“Who is like ‘El?”)
+Nine different guys in the Old Testament are named Micah, the shortened form (nickname?) of Micaiah (“Who is like Yahweh?”) and Michael (“Who is like ‘El?”)
 As chapter 1 verse 1 shows, Micah is set in the time of Ahaz and Hezekiah, and thus contemporary with Isaiah (8th century BC).
 Micah is the first of “The Twelve” or “The Minor Prophets” that we’ll be reading.

 The Book of the Twelve functions as a collection of twelve individual prophetic works and as a single prophetic book.
 According to the [traditional Hebrew text], the twelve prophets include Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi. –Dictionary of the Old Testament: Prophets, “Twelve, Book of the”

 As we get into Micah, we encounter for the first time in our Old Testament study (and definitely not the last) the problem of interpreting scripture in the future tense.
 To make this perfectly clear, I’m going to use what I consider an over-the-top example.